 Know about Callable and non callable fixed deposits.
 What are Callable and Non-callable Bank Fixed Deposits (FDs)?.
 A very few months ago Reserve Bank of India has introduced non callable fixed deposits in India.
 To avoid the serious problem arising in asset and liability management of banks RBI has launched this type of instruments.
-In this article you can find complete details regarding – Benefits of Callable fixed deposits, Limitations of Callable fixed deposits, Benefits of Non callable fixed deposits, Limitations of Non callable fixed deposits, What is Callable fixed deposits, What is Non Callable fixed deposits etc. Let’s have a discussion to distinguish between the callable and non callable fixed deposits.
+Understanding Callable and Non-callable Bank Fixed Deposits (FDs), In this article you can find complete details regarding – Benefits of Callable fixed deposits, Limitations of Callable fixed deposits, Benefits of Non callable fixed deposits, Limitations of Non callable fixed deposits, What is Callable fixed deposits, What is Non Callable fixed deposits etc. Let’s have a discussion to distinguish between the callable and non callable fixed deposits.

 Know about Callable and non callable fixed deposits

 Fixed deposit means an amount being deposited in a bank carrying certain percentage of interest.
 The amount invested in fixed deposits is normally kept with the bank for predetermined period of time.
 Generally they can be withdrawn prior to maturity date.